jneug/typst-codelst/README.md

 To compile the manual, Mantys needs to be available as a local package.
 Refer to Mantys' manual for instructions on how to do so.

 ## Changelog

+### v2.0.0

+Version 2 requires Typst 0.9.0 or newer.
+Rendering is now done using the new `raw.line` elements get consistent line numbers and syntax highlighting (even if `showrange` is used).
+Rendering is now done in a `#table`.

+- Added `theme` and `syntaxes` options to overwrite passed in `#raw` values.
+- Breaking: Renamed `tab-indend` to `tab-size`, to conform with the Typst option.
+- Breaking: Removed `continue-numbering` option for now.
+(The feature failed in combination with label parsing and line highlights.)
+- Breaking: Removed styling of line numbers via a `show`-rule.

 ### v1.0.0